 - Promote your podcast: Promote your podcast on social media and other platforms to increase its visibility and attract more listeners.
 The more people that listen to and share your podcast, the higher it will rank in search results.

 You want your audience and listeners to give you more exposure, so you have to make it easy for them to share your content.
 Share buttons will do this easily.

 Include links in your email signature to sources users can download or listen to your podcast.
 You should also try covering a link or two to your most popular episodes.
 This tactic doesn’t have the greatest profit, but it’s a one-time easy activity.

-If you already participate in the popular podcast apps (like Overcast or Listen Notes, etc.), think over advertising your podcast by purchasing ads.
-How your ads appear will depend on the app, but in most cases, the ad will place your podcast at the top of your sections list.
+If you already participate in popular podcast apps (like Overcast or Listen Notes, etc.), think about advertising your podcast by purchasing ads.
+How your ads appear will depend on the app, but in most cases, the ad will place your podcast at the top of your section list.
 In some cases, the ad will place your podcast in the “what’s hot” or “most popular” sections (or their equivalents).